- ABOUT US

 It says of Moses that, “by faith he forsook Egypt, not fearing the wrath of the king; for he endured as seeing Him who is invisible.”
 (Hebrews 11:27 NKJV)

-In keeping with this description of faith, what we can conclude is that a faith-filled heart is
+In keeping with this description of faith, what we can conclude is that a faith-filled heart has these three main characteristics or qualities.

 A believing heart is a heart that believes without seeing.